DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/qualifications-you-need-to-teach.md

 ---
-title: "Qualifications you need to teach"
+title: "What qualifications do I need to be a teacher?"
-heading: "What qualifications do you need to be a teacher?"
+heading: "What qualifications do I need to be a teacher?"
 description: |-
   Find out what qualifications you need to be a teacher in primary and secondary schools in England and which subjects you can train to teach.
 related_content: